Desire (Luna Sea song)

 "Desire" is the sixth single by Japanese rock band Luna Sea, released by MCA Victor on November 13, 1995.
-It became the band's second number 1 single on the Oricon Singles Chart, and charted for 14 weeks.
+It is the first single from the band's fifth studio album, Style.
+It became the Luna Sea's second number 1 single on the Oricon Singles Chart, and charted for 14 weeks.
 It is their second best-selling single, behind only "Storm".
-This version of "Luv U" is slightly different from the one on the album, Style.
+The version of "Luv U" included on the single is slightly different from the one on Style.